gleam-wisp/wisp/examples/4-working-with-other-formats/README.md

 ### `gleam.toml` file

-The `gleam_json` JSON package has been added as a dependency.
+The `gsv` CSV package has been added as a dependency.

 ### `app/router` module

-The `handle_request` function has been updated to read JSON from the request body, decode it using the Gleam standard library, and return JSON back to the client.
+The `handle_request` function has been updated to read a string from the request body, decode it using the `gsv` library, and return some CSV data back to the client.

 ### `app_test` module

-Tests have been added that send requests with JSON bodies and check that the expected response is returned.
+Tests have been added that send requests with CSV bodies and check that the expected response is returned.

 ### Other files